BboxLab/bboxapi-simple-room/README.md

 # Simple-room

-Application to send/receive message in a room with Box Api
+TV Application sample to create a room and send/receive message in this room with Box Api

 ### Setup Android Studio